 Application Deadline: March 5, 2024 @ 7 p.m.
 EDT

 Congresswoman Shontel Brown

 The Congresswoman Shontel Brown Cross the Finish Line Scholarship was established in 2023 to acknowledge the tremendous contributions of United States Representatives Louis Stokes, Stephanie Tubbs Jones, and Marcia Fudge, while providing support to African-American residents of Ohio’s 11th US Congressional District who are on their way to achieving their postsecondary educational degrees.
 To be eligible, applicants must be African-American males residing in Ohio’s 11th US Congressional District, aged 25 or older.
 They should be within one year of completing an associate’s or first bachelor’s degree.
 Additionally, they must qualify for or demonstrate eligibility for the Federal Pell Grant.
 One scholarship will be granted.

 Paying for college is a challenge that many students face.
 In addition to the scholarships offered by College Now, there are many outside scholarships available to help offset the rising costs of college.
 We have compiled a database of many of these scholarships to make it easier for students to identify opportunities available to them.
 These scholarships have been researched and vetted by our scholarship team to help discern their value and legitimacy.

 Please click the button below to begin your search.

-Almost 800 traditional students and over 170 adult learners received nearly $2.3 million in renewable scholarships during the 2021-2022 academic year, thanks to these generous donors listed below.
-To establish a scholarship to support a graduating high school senior or adult learner in our community, please contact Kittie Warshawsky, (216.635.0155).
+Almost 800 traditional students and over 180 adult learners received nearly $2.25 million in renewable scholarships during the 2022-2023 academic year, thanks to these generous donors listed below.
+To establish a scholarship to support a graduating high school senior or adult learner in our community, please contact Kittie Warshawsky, at [email protected] or call 216.635.0155.